NewcastleRSE/sweet-project-website/_workstreams/workstream3.md

 <br>
 If you are interested in taking part as a participant, please contact your hospital to see if they are taking part in the SWEET study, and whether you are eligible to take part.
 <br>
-You can access the current version of the participant information sheet for workstream 3 as a PDF file [/assets/study_documents/sweet_patientinformationsheet_v4.0_03apr2024.pdf).
+You can access the current version of the participant information sheet for workstream 3 as a PDF file please [click here](#assets/study_documents).